DLASTHR: Cannabis supply arrests

 In February 2017, Alina Antal was arrested in Cabramatta and was accused of being involved in cannabis supply in the greater Fairfield area.
 Antal is alleged to have been recruiting, as well as directing teenagers.
-Police allege she was closely associated with Olivar Merza, a member of DLASTHR.
+Police allege she was closely associated with Olivar Merza.
 Eight people were arrested, one those targeted included the brother of an alleged associate of the gang, who is in jail.

 Investigators seized cannabis, cash, mobile phones, SIM cards, clothing and drug paraphernalia in raids of seven homes in Fairfield, Cabramatta West, Smithfield and Elizabeth Hills.
 Antal and Merza, were both charged with recruiting young teenage boys, and acting with intent to pervert the course of justice.

 Gold Coast

 In March 2017, police discovered that the Assyrian crime gang was operating from Queensland's Gold Coast with drug distribution in the area.
 Police arrested and charged Kris Mircevski, with more than 30 drugs charges. police allege Mircevski was operating in the Gold coast for a number of years, and that many gang members were visiting the Gold Coast on a regular basis.
 Police also allege that the gang was assisting outlaw motorcycle gangs with the distribution of drugs and weapons.